terales/blackbird-docs/src/content/docs/apps/OpenAI.mdx

 - **Get MQM report from XLIFF** Performs an LQA Analysis of the translated XLIFF file.
 The result will be in the MQM framework form.
 - **Get translation issues from XLIFF** Reviews the translated XLIFF file and generate a comment with the issue description

+### Selecing a model

+For most actions we show the default "Model" dropdown with the most popular models visible.
+Do you need to use another model?
+Use the "Advanced model" optional input.
+This value has more options and will overwrite the base model if selected.

 ### Bucket size, performance and cost

 XLIFF files can contain a lot of segments.
 Each action takes your segments and sends them to OpenAI for processing.
 It's possible that the amount of segments is so high that the prompt exceeds to model's context window or that the model takes longer than Blackbird actions are allowed to take.
 This is why we have introduced the bucket size parameter.
 You can tweak the bucket size parameter to determine how many segments to send to OpenAI at once.
 This will allow you to split the workload into different OpenAI calls.
 The trade-off is that the same context prompt needs to be send along with each request (which increases the tokens used).
 From experiments we have found that a bucket size of 1500 is sufficient for gpt-4o.
 That's why 1500 is the default bucket size, however other models may require different bucket sizes.